sletz/eurorack-blocks/documentation/faust/mapping.md

    }
 ```

+Just for the sake of completion (most likely you will never need to use that),
+this works with `init` too!
-Just for the sake of completion, let's say that you would want to give a specific value
+Let's say that you would want to give a specific value to a property.
-to a property.
-You can use the same `init` syntax, but inside the control rather than
+You can use the same `init` syntax we used at module scope,
+but inside the control rather than the module:
-at the module scope for that:

 ```{code-block} erbui
 ---